TheMickeyMouse/Archiver/README.md

-\# Archiver
+# Archiver

 Archiver is a CLI tool that helps programs embed external data into their applications, such as images or shader code.

-While most tools use things like `xxd` to export raw data into C-compatible byte data, Archiver does this by directly embedding the binary data into the application itself,

-greatly reducing the data processing and bloat that is added on top when using `xxd`, which requires the source file and compiler to read through ~5x the amount of memory.
+While most tools use things like `xxd` to export raw data into C-compatible byte data, Archiver does this by directly embedding the binary data into the application itself, greatly reducing the data processing and bloat that is added on top when using `xxd`, which requires the source file and compiler to read through + verify ~5x the amount of memory.

 Archiver does this by attaching files to the data section in the assembly, with little overhead.

-While Archiver does not physically do any of the building \& compiling, it does manage the object file generation and data retrieval.
+While Archiver does not physically do any of the building & compiling, it does manage the object file generation and data retrieval.

-\## Requirements
+## Requirements

-\- `ld` (GNU Linker) - required to turn files into object files.
+- `ld` (GNU Linker) - required to turn files into object files.
 Other linkers are not yet supported.
 You can install `ld` by installing the MinGW compiler suite.

-\- `g++`/`gcc`/`clang`/some other compiler that can link object files.
+- `g++`/`gcc`/`clang`/some other compiler that can link object files.
 Not required to run but is required to embed files.

-\## Usage
+## Usage

 Obtain the `archive` executable (which may be downloaded from the Releases tab if your on Windows) and specify all the resource files you may want to embed, 8